apostrophecms/apostrophe-documentation/tutorials/getting-started/creating-your-first-project.md

 Now let's make it more interesting!
 Add an editable content area to the page.

-Open `lib/modules/apostrophe-pages/views/pages/home.html` in your text editor and replace the existing contents with to following code to add an `apos.area` call:
+Open `lib/modules/apostrophe-pages/views/pages/home.html` in your text editor and replace the existing contents with the following code to add an `apos.area` call:

 ```markup
 {% extends "layout.html" %}